benjiec/tangle-coral/README.md

 cat profiles/*.hmm > kegg_downloads/ko.hmm
 ```

-Also, download the `ko_list.gz` file into `data/ko_list.gz`.
-This file contains
+Also, download the `ko_list.gz` file from the above location into
-scoring criteria for using the HMMs.
+`data/ko_thresholds.gz`.
+This file contains scoring criteria for using the
+HMMs.

 ### Download HMM profiles from Pfam